Sorry, you need to enable JavaScript to visit this website.

 Main cross-border mobility programmes for students in formal education

 The European Union Programmes Agency is a legal autonomous agency established through the legal notice 128 of 2007.
-The Agency is currently a unit within the Ministry for Economy, EU Funds & Lands.
+The Agency is a Ministry for Economy, EU Funds & Lands unit.
 The aim of the EUPA has always been to support Maltese individuals and entities in availing themselves of funding under the various educational programmes provided by the European Commission., Erasmus+ and European Solidarity Corps.
 EUPA acts as a link between the European Commission and project promoters both at national as well as at local level, promotes and manages EU projects of an educational nature, content or objective.
-The EUPA engages in initiatives that are consonant with the educational policies and strategies implemented in Malta.
+The EUPA engages in initiatives consonant with the educational policies and strategies implemented in Malta.

 During 2007 and 2013 the EUPA was responsible for managing the decentralised action of former generations of EU programmes for education including the Youth in Action and the Lifelong Learning Programme.
 During 2014 and 2020, the EUPA managed the Erasmus+ Programme, the EU programme for Education, Training, Youth and Sport.
 Education, training, youth and sport are key areas that support citizens in their personal and professional development.
 Programme decentralised actions are implemented at national level by a network of National Agencies.
 In Malta the National Agency responsible for the management of these actions is the EUPA and from 2018, EUPA also took in its hands the implementation of the European Solidarity Corps, which aims to enhance the engagement of young people and organisations in accessible and high-quality solidarity activities, primarily through volunteering.
 In the new programming period for 2021-2027, EUPA remains responsible for managing the Erasmus+ Programmes and the European Solidarity Corps.

-The National Commission for Further and Higher Education (NCFHE) works on promoting, implementing and offering guidance for the use of EU tools that support mobility.
+The Malta Further and Higher Education Authority (MFHEA) works on promoting, implementing and offering guidance for using EU tools that support mobility.
 These include ECVET, ECTS, and the Malta Qualifications Framework (MQF).
-Furthermore, the NCFHE is in the process of developing a database for the national qualifications (database) (NQD) and linking it to the Learning Opportunities and Qualifications (LOQ) so that local and foreign students can get access to qualifications offered in Malta and Europe.
+Furthermore, the MFHEA is in the process of developing a database for the national qualifications (database) (NQD) and linking it to the Learning Opportunities and Qualifications (LOQ) so that local and foreign students can get access to qualifications offered in Malta and Europe.

-The NCFHE also collects data on student mobility during studies to monitor and evaluate credit and short term study mobility.
+The MFHEA also collects data on student mobility during studies to monitor and evaluate credit and short term study mobility.

 The University of Malta has been participating in the Erasmus programme for the last 19 years and has over this period of time strategically positioned the programme for it to be considered as not just the EU's but also the UOM's flagship programme for mobility.
 From its inception the UOM adopted a policy that studies conducted abroad through Erasmus and other programmes would be considered part of one's course of studies - this ensures that full recognition is obtained and a certain level of flexibility is allowed.
 The University of Malta is currently moving out a large number of students from courses which are linked to warrants and licencing which in itself can be a bit more complex to organise but which has been mastered successfully.

-The Malta College of Arts, Science and Technology (MCAST) has been absorbing Erasmus+ funds for student and staff mobility in recent years.
+The Malta College of Arts, Science and Technology (MCAST) has been one of the main promoters and users of Erasmus+ funds for student and staff mobility in recent years.
 MCAST is implementing various actions to sustain international mobility of staff and students in higher education.
 Some of them are:

 1. Increase the number of partner institutions across the EU to increase the number of available places for student and staff mobilities;